aaravamudan2014/container_migration/README.md

 This project is designed to showcase the new experimental feature added to docker, container migration.

 ##Container description:
-The container is hosting a web server and hosts a continous stream of jpeg images to the web page.
-All this while an image processing thread run in the backgrond.
-It run in the background to show retention of state of a program (even in something as memory intensive as multithreaded image processing).
+The container is hosting a web server and hosts a continuous stream of jpeg images to the web page.
+All this while an image processing thread runs in the background.
+It runs in the background to show the capability of doker checkpoints to save the state of a program (even in something as memory intensive as multithreaded image processing).

 ##Migration:
 The shell script is designed to start a new container based on the given dockerfile, stops and checkpoints it after a few seconds and creates another container (that was created based on the same dockerfile) conitnuing EXACTLY where the previous container left off.